Frequently Asked Questions

 Users also report how their spouse or partner is suddenly noticing that vinyl purchases (new and used alike) in the household have significantly increased.
 Clients have said that our sound is “enveloping and immersive” but rarely offputting…”tolerant of difficult or worn program material”…but “able to shine” on the best, most well-engineered discs.

 For various reasons, our tech is not easily amenable to mass-production nor foreign cloning, and frankly we’re grateful that those characteristics are inherent in our preferred J-FET approach…and that we have developed implementations to build on strengths and minimize weakness.
-Still, however, we are following the “Botox” (and longtime high-end FOH analog console) prescription of ‘trade secret’ rather than ‘patented’, at least for now.
+Still, however, we are following the “Botox” (and longtime high-end FOH analog console) prescription of trade secret rather than patented.

 Our building reputation in the hands of current clients best tells our story.